-

 Can I obtain a global patent that protects my invention throughout the world?

 Patents are granted by individual countries and are enforceable only within the territory of that country.
 While a global patent does not exist, there is a procedure to file an international patent application under a treaty known as the Patent Cooperation Treaty (PCT).
-Continue reading “Can I obtain a global patent that protects my invention throughout the world?” »
+The international patent application will eventually be directed into countries that are members of the PCT, as designated by the Applicant, and the international patent application will be subject to examination in the respective patent offices of each country.
+As a matter of procedure, the filing of an international patent application under the PCT is administratively more efficient than filing separate patent applications directly in each country where patent protection is desired.

 How long does it take to obtain a patent after filing a patent application?

 While there can be no guarantee that the USPTO will grant a patent, the average time frame from the filing date of a non-provisional patent application to the grant of a patent is between 14 months and 24 months.
-Continue reading “How long does it take to obtain a patent after filing a patent application?” »
+However, it can take longer if the Patent Office has a backlog of patent applications in the same subject matter area of your invention.

 How do I know my attorney won’t steal my idea?